John Virgo: Television career

+On the Talking Snooker podcast in September 2021, Virgo announced that he and his colleague Dennis Taylor were to be axed by the BBC at the end of that season.
+It was reported in April 2022 that their time with the BBC would be extended to take in the 2022-23 season, but in late 2022 the BBC production team informed Virgo that he would stay on for the "foreseeable future".

 Other activities

 Virgo's tribute book to Alex Higgins, Let Me Tell You About Alex, was published in February 2011 and described as "explosive".
 In April 2012, his book Amazing Snooker Trick Shots was published.

-In 2012, Virgo featured in Nicholas Gleaves' debut radio play Sunk who guides a young man in his dream of becoming a snooker champion while battling to avoid a life of crime.
+In 2012, Virgo featured as himself in Nicholas Gleaves' debut radio play Sunk, in which he guides a young man in his dream of becoming a snooker champion to avoid a life of crime.
 This was broadcast on BBC Radio 4.

 Virgo worked with a pool and snooker table company called Liberty Games to create a web-based series of trick shot videos known as the Trick Shot Academy.

 In 2014, Virgo released a trick shot app, John Virgo's Snooker Trick Shots, available on Apple and Android devices.